IOSS identifier in VAT payments and customs clearance

 You can declare your parcel personally in the Import Declaration Service for private persons or let the transport company declare it.

 If you declare your parcel yourself, first make sure that the IOSS identifier has been sent to Customs.
 Customs has received the required information when page 2 of the Service displays a text under consignment detailssaying that VAT was charged at the time of purchase, but you still need to declare your parcel.
 Do the customs clearance.
-When you declare, please note that you should give the price that includes any possible VAT as the value of your consignment.
-You are not required to pay value added tax or to provide the IOSS identifier.
+Enter the price that does not include the Finnish VAT as the value of your consignment.
+You are not required to pay VAT or to provide the IOSS number.

 What if the IOSS identifier has not been forwarded to Customs?